daizutabi/ivory/docs/tutorial/core.md

 #File client.yml {%=/examples/client.yml%}

 !!! note
-    A YAML file for client is not required.
-If there is no file for client, Ivory creates a default client with a tracker and without a tuner.
+    If you don't need any customization, the YAML file for client is not required.
+If there is no file for client, Ivory creates a default client with a tracker and tuner.
+(So, the above file is unnecessary.)

-    If you don't need a tracker, for example in debugging, use `ivory.create_client(tracker=False)`.
+    If you don't need a tracker and/or tuner, for example in debugging, use `ivory.create_client(tracker=False, tuner=False)`.

 ## Experiment

-The `Client.create_experiment()` function creates an `Experiment` instance.
+`Client.create_experiment()` creates an `Experiment` instance.
 If the `Client` instance has a `tracker`, an experiment of MLFlow Tracking is also created at the same time if it hasn't existed yet.
-By cliking an icon (<i class="far fa-eye-slash" style="font-size:0.8rem; color: #ff8888;"></i>) in the below cell, you can see the log.
+By clicking an icon (<i class="far fa-eye-slash" style="font-size:0.8rem; color: #ff8888;"></i>) in the below cell, you can see the log.

 ```python
 experiment = client.create_experiment('torch')  # Read torch.yml as params.
 experiment
 ```

 The ID for this experiment was given by MLFlow Tracking.
-The `Client.create_experiment()` function loads a corresponding YAML file to the first argument from the working directory.
+The `Client.create_experiment()` loads a YAML file corresponding to the first argument from the working directory.

 #File torch.yml {%=/examples/torch.yml%}